 Our national marathon starts and finishes on Newport’s (Casnewydd) historic waterfront, taking runners on a tour of the town’s landmarks, historic places and natural environment.
-It’s one of the flattest marathons in the UK too, so you’ll be in a good position to score a personal best time (over 70 percent of runners posted a PB in 2018).
+It’s one of the flattest marathons in the UK too, so you’ll be in a good position to score a personal best time.

 Six Nations Rugby, South Wales, February and March